daios-ai/msg/docs/manual/docs/learn/runtime.md

 # The `msg` Runtime

 When you install MindScript you get a small command-line program called `msg`.
 It reads MindScript `.ms` files, parses them, evaluates them, and prints results.
-It also gives you a REPL for interactive work, a formatter so everyone’s code has the same shape, and a test runner for projects.
+It also gives you a REPL for interactive work, a standard code formatter, and a test runner for.

 This chapter is a tour of `msg` itself, so that you know what commands exist, what they do, and what a normal workflow looks like.